-The Adlai E. Stevenson Papers contain correspondence, speeches, writings, campaign materials, United Nations materials, subject files, personal files, scrapbooks, travel materials, photographs, and audiovisual materials.
+Period: 1919-1965 Content: ~178,000 pages Release Month: June materials, subject files, personal files, scrapbooks, travel materials, photographs, and audiovisual materials.
 The correspondence is a particularly rich resource for documenting all aspects of Stevenson's life and career.
-Stevenson's two presidential campaigns and service to the United Nations in both the 1940s and early 1960s are also well-documented in the appropriate series.
-The subject files illuminate Stevenson's career and civic activities prior to his election of governor of Illinois and also show his commitment to Chicago's benevolent institutions.
-The papers do not include materials from his governorship of Illinois which may be found at the Illinois State Historical Society in Springfield, Illinois.
+Stevenson's two presidential campaigns and service to the United Nations in both the 1940s and early 1960s are also well documented in the appropriate series.
+The subject files illuminate Stevenson's career and civic activities prior to his election as governor of Illinois and also show his commitment to Chicago's benevolent institutions.
+The papers do not include materials from his governorship of Illinois, which may be found at the Illinois State Historical Society.